“We Just Got a Makeover” post card

 Well, finally we come to the actual point of this blog post: A few months ago, Carol and Leslie called me up and said they wanted me to redesign their branding, to spark it up with a more modern look.
 WoW!
 Was i ever happy to revisit this with them.

-They had had a family meeting and talked about all the things they liked about past labels as well as what was not working.
+They had had a family meeting, without my being there, and talked about all the things they liked about past labels as well as what was not working.
 They knew they wanted an updated look, but it needed to keep that trademark handmade quality as well.
 With a lot of experience in redesigning labels (and a certain amount of dread — it’s really an upheaval, you know), they leafed through lots of clip art books, culling for that special wood engraving look they loved, thinking about typefaces, whether to use foil or ink, and etc., etc., and so on.

 When I went over to the kitchen to meet with them, Leslie was all ready with a carefully drawn label on a jar to show me.
 She was pretty happy with it and wanted me to do something to adapt it a little bit — but she also said she wanted me to use my own imagination too… OK.
 I said, “You know, Leslie, this looks nice, but it has this wood engraving from what looks like the 1600s, of a woman wearing a snood, stirring a black pot over a fireplace.
 Umm…do you think it’s modern enough?”